Dec 20, 2022

 Do you have a fuel-efficient car?
 Feel like you’re spending more than most drivers on your weekly fill-up?

 According to the 2021 Fuel Consumption Guide, Canadians' annual fuel cost is 1,962 every 20,000 kilometres.
-Don’t forget to include the 11.8% annual increase average of gasoline prices.
+Don’t forget to include the 11.8% annual increase in average gasoline prices.

 Here’s what you need to know about choosing a fuel-efficient vehicle and the best ones to choose in Canada.